kaste/SublimeFileBrowser/README.md

 Ditch sidebar and browse your files in a normal tab with keyboard, like a pro!

+# DISCLAIMER:

+The pictures advertise a sidebar like layout.
+Well, likely that has bugs.
+The main challenge is it to write code that reliable opens and closes such sidebars -- think a specialized ORIGAMI --, and then detects them e.g. after restarting Sublime Text.

+Just file the bugs or even better fix'em with pull requests.
+I did not write all of the code.
+I'm just the maintainer and work solely with the Dired Browser in a full view mode to browse the directories, and to create and rename and copy and paste files.

+This "main" functionality should just work fine.
+And with the sidebar thing, ... well, maybe the original authors had not the right, generalized, approach in mind but "hacked" through it.

 ![SublimeFileBrowser Screenshot](assets/6253230706d2e706e67.png)

 You can also use it as a sidebar that you can put on right or left side